-For patients needing cataract surgery, New Hanover Regional Medical Center offers one of the latest advancements in precision surgery: the LenSx® Femtosecond laser system.
-Through this system, eye surgeons at NHRMC can remove cataracts without using a surgical blade.
+For patients needing cataract surgery, New Hanover Regional Medical Center offers one of the latest advancements in precision surgery, the LenSx® Femtosecond laser system, at NHRMC Atlantic SurgiCenter.
+Through this system, eye surgeons can remove cataracts without using a surgical blade.
 The computer-guided laser allows for greater surgical precision, which can help improve recovery time and minimize the chance for complications.

 Benefits of Laser Cataract Surgery

 Cataracts are the leading cause of vision loss in people over the age of 55.
 Cataracts occur when there is a buildup of protein in the lens making it cloudy, causing blurred vision and negatively impacting your quality of life.
 In this case, your doctor may recommend surgery to remove the cataract and replace the clouded lens.
 With standard cataract surgery, the surgeon makes an incision in the eye with a surgical blade, removes the clouded lens, and inserts a replacement lens known as an intraocular lens (IOL).

 The LenSx® Femtosecond laser is an image-guided bladeless surgical laser which transforms many of the manually executed steps of cataract surgery to computer-controlled laser precision, allowing the surgeon to perform the cataract and lens implant procedure with greater safety and accuracy.
 The LenSx® uses integrated optical coherence tomography (OCT) which captures precise, hi-res images of your eyes, resulting in cataract surgery that is 100% customized.

 This laser procedure can offer many benefits to cataract patients, some of which could include: